Ishtam (2012 film)

-Ishtam is a 2012 Indian Tamil-language romance film directed by Prem Nizar, starring Vimal and Nisha Aggarwal.
-A remake of the Telugu film Yemaindi Ee Vela (2010), it was released on 25 May 2012.
+Ishtam is a 2012 Indian Tamil-language romance film directed by Prem Nizar and produced by T. Ramesh.
+A remake of the Telugu film Yemaindi Ee Vela (2010), the film stars Vimal and Nisha Agarwal, while Santhanam, Parvati Nibran, and Anoop Kumar play supporting roles.
+The music was composed by S. Thaman with cinematography by Shekhar Joseph.
+The film was released on 25 May 2012.

 Plot

-Saravanan is a modern city guy while Sandhya is a village modern girl who came to the city to find a job.
-Sandhya and Saravanan first meet while going to an interview.
-At first, they had some disagreements and fought.
-Then, a friendship blossomed into love and they had a relationship.
-They decided to marry but their parents did not agree to this.
-They got married anyway and started to live happily at Saravanan's place.
-They were happy for a few months, but they started to disagree and fight, so they decided to divorce.
-Both of them went to their parents house to live separately.
-Their parents decided to get them a new partner.
+Saravanan is a modern city guy, while Sandhya is a modern village girl who comes to the city to find a job.
+Sandhya and Saravanan first meet while on the way to an interview.
+At first, they have some disagreements and fight.
+Then, a friendship blossoms into love, and they have a relationship.
+They decide to marry, but their parents do not agree.
+They get married anyway and start living happily at Saravanan's place.
+They are happy for a few months, but they start to disagree and fight, so they decide to divorce.
+Both of them go to their parents' house to live separately.
+Their parents decided to get them new partners.
 At first they agreed with their parents' decision.
-But then the love between Sandhya and Saravanan is rekindled since they miss each other.
+But then the love between Sandhya and Saravanan was rekindled since they missed each other.
 They decided to cancel their second marriages and live together happily.